-- 3.9.1 It is important that children feel heard and understood.
-Therefore, the DSL and DDSLs will be supported in developing their knowledge and skills to: - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the School puts in place to protect them and; - b. understand the difficulties children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.
+- It is important that children feel heard and understood.
+Therefore, the DSL and DDSLs will be supported in developing their knowledge and skills to: - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the School puts in place to protect them and; - understand the difficulties children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.

-3.10 Holding and sharing information
+> Holding and sharing information

-- 3.10.1 Recording, holding, using, and sharing information effectively is set out in Parts 1, 2 and 5 of KCSIE 2023.
-The DSL will be equipped to: - understand the importance of sharing information within the School and with other schools on transfer, including in-year transfers, and with the safeguarding partners, other agencies, and practitioners; - understand the relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the GDPR; - be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record keeping.
+Recording, holding, using, and sharing information effectively is set out in Parts 1, 2 and 5 of KCSIE 2023.
+The DSL will be equipped to:

+- understand the importance of sharing information within the School and with other schools on transfer, including in-year transfers, and with the safeguarding partners, other agencies, and practitioners; - understand the relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the GDPR and the DfE's guidance: 'Data Protection in Schools' (February 2023). - be able to keep detailed, accurate, secure written records of all concerns, discussions and decisions made, including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA Children's Social Care or the Prevent programme etc.

-Appendix 2 Forms of abuse and specific safeguarding issues
+Appendix 2 Forms of abuse, exploitation and specific safeguarding issues